What's your sentimental idea of success?

 1. Pay attention to unquantifiable things.
 Earlier this month, I started a list in my journal called “things that don’t scale.”
 Here are some things I have written so far:

 Learn to appreciate what is immeasurable.
-Seek out the nuances that make human experience more meaningful, and try to identify what those things are in your own enterprise.
+Seek out the nuances that make the human experience more meaningful, and try to identify what those things are in your own enterprise.
 What unquantifiable experience is your brand offering?

 2. Use analogies and metaphors.
 A sentiment can at times be difficult to grasp that’s why we use imageries to express our point in a more lucid way.